It’s of utmost importance that I be transparent with you all right now, and not just about the pair of parachute pants I still own from 1987.

 Literally, poop in my shopping cart, that I carried, and bought – and I didn’t give a crap what anyone else thought.

-(Tell yourself: At least I’m not Leslie, and this is not poop.)
+(Tell yourself: At least I’m not Betty, and this is not poop.)

 If that doesn’t make you feel better about your cupcake, I don’t know what will.